-Reality TV introduced the topic of hoarders and hoarding to millions of Americans.
+Reality TV introduced the topics of people with hoardering disorder and hoarding tendencies to millions of Americans.
 Many joke about their “hoarding tendencies,” but few grasp the reality of what it’s like to struggle with a hoarding disorder.

 As a professional organizer, I’ve had the privilege (and sometimes the challenge) of working with clients with hoarding disorder.
 My hands-on experience has given me a unique understanding of the nature of the disorder and the features of the condition.